bit2ben/note/linux-basics-for-hackers.md

   * git clone website
   * Following the readme file to make program.
 ### Permissions
 * Checking permissions:ls -l
 * Changing permissions:chmod
   * changing permissions with decimal notation
   * changing permissions with decimal UGO(user,group and others)
 * Umask
-   * In Debian systems,the umask is preconfigured to 0022
+   In Debian systems,the umask is preconfigured to 0022
    * To change the umask value for a user,edit the file /home/username/.profile
+* Privilege escalation
+  * How to?
+### Process management
+* Viewing processes
+  *  ps top
+* Killing processes
+  * kill
+* Running processes in the background
+* Moving a process to the foregroud
+* How to schedule processes to run at a particular time of day?
+  * at command